RaulGracia/pravega-samples/flink-examples/doc/flink-high-error-count-alert/README.md

 10.1.1.11 - peter [19/Mar/2018:02:24:01 -0400] "GET /health/ HTTP/1.1" 200 182 "http://example.com/myapp" "Mozilla/5.0"
 10.1.1.11 - peter [19/Mar/2018:02:24:01 -0400] "PUT /mapping/ HTTP/1.1" 500 182 "http://example.com/myapp" "python-client"
 ```

-Logstash will push them to Pravega as well as print on the console, per the configuration in ~/pravega.
+Logstash will push them to Pravega as well as print on the console per the configuration in ~/pravega.
 ```
 {
         "request" => "/health/",